This page contains affiliate links. Please read our disclosure for more info.

 We also recommend bringing snacks which are hard to find in Cuba.
 We brought homemade oatmeal and raisin cookies and granola bars and were glad of them for bus journeys and hikes.

 A small bottle of hot sauce would definitely liven up meals here.

 Although Cuba is generally a hot country make sure you bring a sweater and trousers as it can get chilly when it rains.
 We went from sweltering temperatures in Havana to being freezing in the rain in Viñales.

 We found that most Cubans didn’t speak much English, so it’s a good idea to have some basic Spanish at least.
 Cubans are friendly and willing to help you out though so if you don’t speak Spanish bring a phrasebook and dive in.
-We’ve written about our favourite resources for learning Spanish.

 When to Go

 The high season is between December and April when temperatures are cooler.
 Cuba Junky has a useful weather breakdown.
 We visited in late February/early March and it was hot and sunny (around 30 C) except for a rainy spell when we were in Viñales and temperatures plummeted.

 Cuba felt like one of the safest countries we’ve visited.
 The crime rate is low and a local told us that a tourist is only likely to be robbed if they do something stupid like leave their wallet on the table when they head to the dance floor.